skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/main.md

 ### 5. Tree of Thoughts (ToT)
 * Explore multiple reasoning branches simultaneously for complex problems.
+* Instead of straight lines, you explore branches like a decision tree.
+Each step can lead to multiple next possibilities.
+You evaluate ideas along the way and continue only promising branches.
 <br>
 Tree of Thoughts (ToT) is an advanced prompting technique in which the AI explores multiple reasoning paths or branches—like a tree structure—to solve a complex problem.
 Each branch represents a different approach or idea, and the AI evaluates these branches to choose the best solution.
 This method is especially useful for complex, multi-step, or creative problems where a single linear approach is not sufficient.